 Disadvantages of Plea Bargaining

 There has been a rise in issues involving the rights of defendants, especially in the United States where plea bargaining has been in operation for a considerable amount of time.
 Arguments have been made about the defendant having a right to be tried by a jury.
-Plea bargaining skeptics have similarly argued that the system of criminal justice had become too soft on law breakers through the pleas which allow a lighter sentence in return for a guilty plea.
+Plea bargaining skeptics have similarly argued that the system of criminal justice had become too soft on lawbreakers through the pleas which allow a lighter sentence in return for a guilty plea.
 Similarly, as soon as a defendant signs an agreement for the plea bargain and accepts the terms for pleading guilty, there is no other opportunity to appeal at any stage during the period of the trial.
-This therefore leads to a denial of justice for both the offender and the victim if there maybe.
+This, therefore, leads to a denial of justice for both the offender and the victim if there maybe.

 How Plea Bargaining Undermines the system of Law

 The aspect of plea bargaining in the justice systems should be reevaluated.
 This is because despite making work easier for prosecutors, magistrates and judges, it undermines justice in the sense that the truth of the matter may not be known.
-The defendant may be “coerced” or justice decide to take a plea bargain even if he or she did not commit the offense so as to evade the long court proceedings or staying in remand centers.
+The defendant may be “coerced” or justice decides to take a plea bargain even if he or she did not commit the offense so as to evade the long court proceedings or stay in remand centers.
 Therefore, the defendant may consider this in order to be given a jail term so that he can commence immediately.
-On the other hand, one who committed a dangerous crime may opt to take a plea bargain so as to receive a lighter sentence and to avoid a full disclosure of his or her crime.
+On the other hand, one who committed a dangerous crime may opt to take a plea bargain so as to receive a lighter sentence and to avoid full disclosure of his or her crime.
 In this way, justice is impaired.